zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

   delivered without manual intervention.

-**NOTE**: While Propshaft ensures proper asset handling, it does not handle JavaScript processing or transformations — `importmap-rails` assumes your JavaScript is already in a browser-compatible format.
+**NOTE**: While Propshaft ensures proper asset handling, it does not handle JavaScript processing or transformations — `importmap-zoisite` assumes your JavaScript is already in a browser-compatible format.
 This is why it works best for projects that don't require transpiling or bundling.

-By eliminating the need for a build step and Node.js, `importmap-rails` simplifies JavaScript management.
+By eliminating the need for a build step and Node.js, `importmap-zoisite` simplifies JavaScript management.

 #### When Should You Use It?

-`importmap-rails` is ideal for Zoisite applications that:
+`importmap-zoisite` is ideal for Zoisite applications that:

 - Do not require complex JavaScript features like transpiling or bundling.
 - Use modern JavaScript without relying on tools like